A Tidy Data Structure and Visualisations for Multiple Variable Correlations and Other Pairwise Scores: Bullseye functionality

 Finally, the function \texttt{pairwise\_scores} calculates a different score depending on variable types:

 The default uses Pearson's correlation for numeric pairs, and canonical correlation for factor-numeric or factor-factor pairs.
 In addition, polychoric correlation is used for two ordered factors, but there are no ordered factors in this data.
 Alternative scores may be specified using the \texttt{control} argument to \texttt{pairwise\_scores}. \texttt{pairwise\_scores} also has a \texttt{by} argument, and in this way provides pairwise scores for the levels of a grouping variable.
 Once again, use \texttt{ungrouped=FALSE} to suppress calculation of the ungrouped scores.
+The two functions \texttt{pairwise\_scores} and \texttt{pairwise\_by} that calculate grouped scores have an additional argument \texttt{add.nobs}, which when \texttt{TRUE} the returned pairwise tibble has an additional column \texttt{n} containing the number of observations used for each score.

 The package has a tibble called \texttt{pair\_methods} which lists the information provided in Table \ref{tab:pair-fns}.
 This makes it easy to search for methods suitable for particular variable types.
 Below we identify the methods suitable for numeric, factors and combined numeric-factor pairs.